willwade/ContextAwareTestBed/README.md

 # **Context-Aware AAC Testbed: LLM Experimentation**

+## "Explain it to me like I'm a .net developer section"

+The Client: "Dave" (MND patient).
+High latency input (speaking is hard), critical SLA (needs air/meds immediately).
+The Legacy System: Standard LLMs (ChatGPT).
+They are stateless, overly polite, and prone to hallucinations because they lack business logic.

+Prompt Engineering is useless without a rigid Singleton State.
+(What a loser..)

 **Objective:** To determine if injecting specific contextual data (User Profile, Time, Location) into a Large Language Model (LLM) improves the accuracy and utility of phrase predictions for a user with Motor Neurone Disease (MND).

 ## **The Hypothesis**